magmide/magmide/posts/design-of-magmide.md

 - Integrate the above machine state theory with Iris, to create a similarly polymorphic separation logic.
 This will probably be the most difficult step, since Iris, while being very well designed, wasn't designed with ergonomic use by engineers in mind.
 We'll likely need a lot of help from the Iris core team with this step.
 - Formalize trackable effects with inspiration from Iron-style fractional tokens.
 This could need a custom resource algebra in order to be reusable for different types of effects, that remains to be seen.

-Then Using the above theory base, we'll define the actual Host Magmide formal semantics and build the initial Coq version of the compiler.
+Then using the above theory base, we'll define the actual Host Magmide formal semantics and build the initial Coq version of the compiler.
 I'll start with essentially a toy compiler, one capable of compiling a more convenient version of LLVM into actual LLVM (think type inference and more syntactic conveniences), and then add more constructs as they are needed.
 It will be very helpful to learn from [Vellvm](https://github.com/vellvm/vellvm) at this stage.

 It will also likely be helpful to write small programs and attempt to prove things about them, in order to do some early ["dog fooding"](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).